ghacks Technology News

 Wave goodbye to Wave

-Google’s new social networking service, Google Wave, launched last year to a huge fanfare and and equally huge controversy over privacy.
-Many users complained that anyone befriending you on the service could then see personal contact details of everyone else if your address book.
+Google's new social networking service, Google Wave, launched last year to a huge fanfare and and equally huge controversy over privacy.
+Many users complained that anyone befriending you on the service could then see personal contact details of everyone else of your address book.

 The service was based around real-time character-by character chat typing, drag-and-drop file sharing and had a lot of potential.
 Sadly it was limited only to GMail users and didn’t receive such a brilliant reception.